acmarpu/01-azure-study-material/Azure_Learning_Guide_Part-2.md

 * Connectivity Vnets can be connected to each other, and even to your on-premises datacentre by using Site-to-Site VPN connection or Express route connection.

 ![alt text](https://github.com/acmarpu/images/blob/main/image7.png)

+# Virtual Network Peering (VNet Peering)
+* Definition: VNet Peering allows connectivity between two virtual networks (VNets) in the same Azure region or across different regions.
+This enables resources in each VNet to communicate with each other using private IP addresses, as though they were part of the same network.

+**Key Points:**
+* **No Gateways Required:** Peering establishes direct connectivity using the Azure backbone network, without needing a VPN gateway or public internet.
+* **Low Cost:** The ingress and egress traffic between peered VNets incurs nominal costs, typically based on data transfer between regions.

+**Global VNet Peering**

+* This is an extension of VNet Peering, where you connect VNets across different Azure regions.
+* **Global Connectivity:** It enables network traffic between VNets in different geographic regions without needing to route traffic over the public internet.
+* **Regions:** The peering link between VNets can span multiple Azure regions, enabling geographically dispersed resources to communicate securely.
+* **Cost:** Data transfer charges for Global VNet Peering are typically higher than those for peering within the same region.

+**VNet Peering Across Different Subscriptions**
+* **Support for Different Subscriptions:** Azure allows VNet Peering even if the VNets are in different Azure subscriptions, as long as the user has the appropriate permissions for both subscriptions.
+* **Use Case:** This can be particularly useful in multi-tenant scenarios or where different departments or teams have separate Azure subscriptions but need to establish network communication.